Tymotex/timz.dev/src/components/windows/projects-window/project-descriptions/Quote-Scraper.md

 ---
 title: Quote Scraper
 ---
 A Python web scraper, built with the Selenium browser automation library.
+The user is prompted for a category of quotes to scrape and the amount.
+The script then starts a chrome process, navigates to brainyquotes.com, then scrapes all relevant HTML elements, saving the quotes to a plaintext document and downloading associated images.
+It automatically scrolls down the webpage to collect further quotes.